SaicharanKandukuri/python-from-scrach/README.md

 ![s2](https://img.shields.io/badge/Stage-Basics-green)
 ## what is this repo
 this is archive of scripts and documention of the topics i learnt in python
-- i made the documentation with my thougths and opinions
+- i made the documentation with my thougths and opinions (may take time)
 - feel free to read my jouney of coding with python
+- i make a some crazy spam codes instead of standard examples so give it a try before seeing code :)
 - show me love and your presence by leaving a `star` and comment on commits

 ( I upload some code every Day )